-2. Request for transfer credit:
+1. Request for transfer credit:

 In accordance with SHSU Academic Policy Statement 801007, graduate courses completed at other accredited colleges or universities may be applied toward the graduate degree in Communication Studies at SHSU.
-Up to six credit hours from outside the Communication Studies program may be used to complete the 36 credit hour requirement for the M.A.
+Up to nine credit hours from outside the Communication Studies program may be used to complete the 36 credit hour requirement for the M.A.
 Only those transferred courses from accredited institutions in which a grade of "A" or "B" was earned and which are accepted toward an official degree program will be considered for transfer.
-Transfer credit is not guaranteed.
+Transfer credit is not guaranteed, it must be approved by the Department, CHSS Dean's Office, and the Graduate School.
 Students must submit a formal written request to the Director of Graduate Studies in order to have their transfer credits considered viable for the degree program.
 The Director may request supporting documentation when considering transfer credits, including, but not limited to syllabi, course catalog descriptions, formal letters from previous professors, etc.

-3. Termination of Graduate Status:
+2. Termination of Graduate Status: